Jinfa Huang ( 黄锦发 )

 UESTC Logo

-University of Electronic Science and Technology of China (UESTC) Bachelor Degree in Software Engineering • Sep.
+University of Electronic Science and Technology of China (UESTC), China Bachelor's Degree in Software Engineering • Sep.
 2016 - Jun.
 2020

 Advisor: Dr. Junfeng He